efimandreev0/DoomRPG-RE-NSLite/README.md

 1. mkdir build && cd build
 1. cmake .. -DCMAKE_TOOLCHAIN_FILE=$DEVKITPRO/cmake/Switch.cmake

-Note: You must have VERY OLD vitaGL and SDL2.
-Without that your game don't start, and been crashing.
-I used "vdpm SDL2" and "vdpm vitagl".

 ## Bug reporting

 If you find a bug, please open an issue here on github.